 Implementing SAML AuthN for Amazon EMR Using Okta and Column-Level AuthZ with AWS Lake Formation

-By Kiran Erra, Data Architect – Big Data, Analytics and AI/ML at AWS
+By Rajarao Vijjapu and Kiran Erra, Data Architects – Big Data, Analytics and AI/ML at AWS

 As organizations continue to build data lakes on Amazon Web Services (AWS) and adopt Amazon EMR, especially when consuming data at enterprise scale, it’s critical to govern your data lakes by establishing federated access and having fine-grained controls to access your data.